Home improvements by tenants

 We only refuse permission if we have a good reason.
 If we do refuse, we will write to you and tell you why.
-If you disagree with our decision (or we attach conditions that you do not agree with) you can appeal by emailing the Housing Services Manager.
+If you disagree with our decision (or we attach conditions that you do not agree with) you can appeal by emailing the Group Manager for Housing.
 You should do this within three weeks of our response.

 You will be responsible for maintaining any fixtures and fittings you have installed.
 This includes fitted wardrobes, kitchen cupboards and showers.